 4. Retirement plans

-You know you can’t work forever, so why not set up a retirement plan?
+You know you can’t work forever, so you need to start planning for retirement.
 Any contributions you make can be taken as deductions on your tax return.
 Don’t have a retirement plan?
 Sit down with a financial adviser to get one set up for your business.

 5. Bank fees